Preet Bharara: Insider trading

 In 2012, Bharara was featured on a cover of Time magazine entitled "This Man is Busting Wall Street" for his office's prosecutions of insider trading and other financial fraud on Wall Street.
 From 2009 to 2012 (and ongoing), Bharara's office oversaw the Galleon Group insider trading investigation against Raj Rajaratnam, Rajat Gupta, Anil Kumar and more than 60 others.
 Rajaratnam was convicted at trial on 14 counts related to insider trading.
 Bharara is said to have "reaffirmed his office’s leading role in pursuing corporate crime with this landmark insider trading case, which relied on aggressive prosecutorial methods and unprecedented tactics."

 In 2011 when hedge fund portfolio manager Chip Skowron pleaded guilty to insider trading, Bharara said: "Chip Skowron is the latest example of a portfolio manager willing to pay for proprietary, non-public information that gave him an illegal trading edge over the average investor.
 The integrity of our market is damaged by people who engage in insider trading...."
 Skowron was sent to prison for five years.
-Bharara has often spoken publicly and written an op-ed about the culture surrounding corporate crime and its effect on market confidence and business risk.
+Bharara has often spoken publicly about his work and written an op-ed about the culture surrounding corporate crime and its effect on market confidence and business risk.

-After 85 straight convictions for insider-trading cases, he finally lost one on July 17, 2014, when a jury acquitted Rajaratnam's younger brother, Rengan, of such charges.
+After 85 straight convictions for insider-trading cases, he finally lost one on July 17, 2014.
+This was when a jury acquitted Rajaratnam's younger brother, Rengan, of such charges.

 On October 22, 2015, Bharara dropped seven insider-trading cases two weeks after the U.S. Supreme Court refused to a review a lower court decision that would make it harder to pursue wrongful-trading cases.
 The conviction of Michael S. Steinberg was dropped; Steinberg was the highest-ranking officer of SAC Capital Advisors who had previously been convicted of insider trading.

 In 2013, Bharara announced criminal and civil charges against one of the largest and most successful hedge-fund firms in the United States, SAC Capital Advisors LP, and its founder Steven A. Cohen.
 At USD$1.8 billion, it was the largest settlement ever for insider trading, and the firm also agreed to close down.

 Citibank

 Citibank was charged numerous times by Bharara's office and other federal prosecutors.
 In 2012, the bank reached a settlement with Bharara's office to pay $158 million for misleading the government into insuring risky loans.
-Bharara also made a criminal inquiry into Citibank's Mexican unit.
-In 2014, Citi settled with federal prosecutors for $7 billion for ignoring warnings on risky loans.
+Bharara also made a criminal inquiry into Citibank's Mexican banking unit In 2014, Citi settled with federal prosecutors for $7 billion for ignoring warnings on risky loans.